Active Learning of Fractional-Order Viscoelastic Model Parameters for Realistic Haptic Rendering: Discussion

 \subsection{Hypothesis~2}

-The close correspondence between the population-level optimal parameters determined by the aggregate GP model and the system identification provides strong evidence that HiL-optimized perceptual mappings of a group of individuals can be combined into an aggregate perceptual map that captures realistic interaction dynamics across general populations.
+The close correspondence between the population-level optimal parameters determined by the aggregate GP model and those from system identification provides strong evidence that HiL-optimized perceptual mappings from a group of individuals can be combined into an aggregate perceptual map that captures realistic interaction dynamics across general populations.

-For the best parameters estimated from the aggregate GP model, the results indicate that the normalized percentage errors remain small for all parameters with 1.8\% for $K_0$, 0.4\% for $K_1$, 6.2\% for $B_1$, and 2.8\% for $\alpha$.
-These errors are considerably smaller than those achieved through the statistical average of individual best parameters, which yield errors of 13.1\% for $K_0$, 8.8\% for $K_1$, 13.7\% for $B_1$, and 8.1\% for $\alpha$.
-These quantitative comparisons indicate that estimations from the aggregate GP posterior model align more closely with the identified parameters of the physical system than the statistical average of the individual best parameters.
+For the aggregate-best parameters, the normalized errors remained small for all parameters: 1.8\% for $K_0$, 0.4\% for $K_1$, 6.2\% for $B_1$, and 2.8\% for $\alpha$.
+These errors were considerably smaller than those obtained from the statistical average of individual best parameters, which yielded errors of 13.1\%, 8.8\%, 13.7\%, and 8.1\%, respectively.
+Similarly, the aggregate-best parameters yielded a 4\% NRMSE relative to the system-identification parameters, whereas the individually optimized parameters exhibited substantially higher variability, with an IQR of 13--41\% and a median of 24\%.
+These quantitative comparisons indicate that the BCM-based aggregate GP model captures the population-level perceptual consensus more reliably than averaging individual best parameter estimates.

-Quantitatively, the aggregate GP model predicts the actual system parameters with an NRMSE of approximately 4\%, while individual GP models of different participants have considerably higher variability with IQR ranging between 13\%--41\%, indicating BCM can effectively capture the perceptual consensus across subjects.